logo

 The American Equity EstateShield 10 offers some of the features that not many fixed-indexed annuities offer.
 The ones that I like the most are:

-1. Free Riders: The American EstateShield 10 annuity offers complimentary Lifetime Income benefits and a Wellbeing rider.
-These riders offer a good value proposition, and other competing plans usually offer similar types of riders as paid riders only.
+1. A Set of Complementary Riders: The American EstateShield annuity offers a complementary Lifetime Income Benefit Rider, Enhanced Death Benefit Rider, and a Wellbeing rider.
+These riders offer a good value proposition, and other competing plans typically offer similar types of riders, but only as paid riders.

 2. Low minimum purchase amount: The minimum purchase amount for this annuity is low at just $5,000.
 Many of the popular annuities available in the market require a high minimum purchase amount of anywhere between $10,000 and $25,000.
 The low minimum purchase requirement enables even small investors to purchase annuity products.